gopheracademy/gopheracademy-web/content/advent-2018/split-data-with-cdc.md

 7019630 1278326 001734984b000000        5bec562b7ad37b8b[...]
 ```

-The SHA-256 hash for the first chunk changed from `8d17f5f7326a2fd7[...]` to `f41084d25bc273f2[...]`, but the rest is still the same.
+The SHA-256 hash for the first chunk changed from `8d17f5f7326a2fd7[...]` to `f41084d25bc273f2[...]`, but the rest are still the same.
 That's pretty cool.

-Let's see how many different chunks we have in our data file byte counting the different hashes:
+Let's see how many different chunks we have in our data file by counting the different hashes:
 ```
 $ cat data | go run main.go | cut -f4 | sort | uniq | wc -l
 69